johnzxcvbnm/Adi/unit_4/w10d01/instructor_notes/2_INTRO_TO_RAILS_INDEX.md

 ## Return the data from the DB

-in `app/models/person.rb` update the `self.all` method to return correct data types:
+in `app/models/person.rb` update the `self.all` method to return correct data types.

+We'll use the method `.map` that will return a new array

 ```ruby
 def self.all